koby-nob/Virtual-Blue-Team-Lab/README.md

     - Find out what your widows specs of your system
     - On Window > right click the start button > select system, and post screenshot

- - Screenshot 2- using ifconfig command host machine
+ - Screenshot 2- using ifconfig command

 <img width="798" height="660" alt="screenshot" src="https://github.com/user-attachments/assets/74a040a0-82a4-4fde-abd4-b7630d7aa2ec" />